pelias/interpolation/readme.md

 docker build -t pelias/interpolation .
 ```

-you can confirmed that worked with:
+you can confirm that worked with:
 ```bash
 docker images
 REPOSITORY             TAG                 IMAGE ID            CREATED             SIZE